-A volume about which to display information.
-A volume about which to display information. volume -- -- -------- volume-resize avcli volume-resize --new-size size volume new-size size The new volume size.
+volume A volume about which to display information. -- -------- -- volume-resize avcli volume-resize --new-size size volume new-size size The new volume size.
 By default, size is in megabytes, but you can specify standard qualifiers (for example, KB, K, MB, M, GB, or G). volume The volume to be resized.